micahThor/java-fundamentals/basiclibrary/README.md

-# LAB 01 - JAN 7
+# LAB 02 - JAN 8

 ## Featured TASKS
+- roll method

+  Takes in an integer value as input for how many times a six-sided dice should be rolled.
+With each roll of a dice (random number between 1 and 6 inclusive), add that value to an array.
+Returns the array of dice results.

-- pluralize method
+- containsDuplicates method

-  Takes a String representing animal type and a count as input.
-Method returns that String with a 's' character at end if count equals zero or count is greater than one.
-Otherwise method returns original String.
+  Takes in an array of integer vales as input.
+Iterates over input array to determine if there are any duplicate values existing in array.
+Returns true if there are duplicate values, false otherwise.

-- flipNHeads method
+- averageOfArrayValues method

-  Takes an integer representing the number of requested successive coin fips resulting in 'heads'.
-Method prints out heads/tails results to console until input number is reached.
+  Takes in an array of integers as input.
+Iterates through array and adds each element value to a running total.
+Return the cumulative total divided by the length of the array to obtain average.

-- clock method
+- arrayOfLowestAvgArrayofArrays method

-  Method prints time in HH:MM:SS format to console for every passing second.
-User must manually exit method in console to terminate method.
+  Takes in a 2d array of integers as input.
+Iterates through the 2d array and gets the average of each sub-array.
+The sub-array with the lowest average is returned.